http4k/www/src/website/content/_sites/hotreload/_index.md

     - title: No more<br>stop/starts
       icon: testability
       colour: indigo
-      description: This tool automatically restarts the server when it detects a code change, resulting in fewer steps in your development workflow.
+      description: This tool restarts the server the instant it detects a code change, cutting the manual steps out of your development workflow.
     - title: Tiny<br> overhead
       icon: supportive
       colour: pink